demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 #### Human Readable Output

->The User successfully removed from the organization.
+>User XXXX was successfully removed from the organization.

 ### azure-devops-pull-request-create
 ***